dCache/dcache/BUILDING.md

 Building dCache
 ===============

+To build dCache, you need Maven 3.1.1 or newer.
+Centos/Redhat 7 comes with version 3.0.5.
+See https://maven.apache.org/install.html on how to install a newer version.

 dCache uses Maven as a build system and as a repository of Maven artifacts.
 A top level aggregator project allows all Maven modules to be build in one operation: